Dendrochori, Kastoria: History

 According to narrative history, the village was founded by immigrants from villages Berik, Ano Sliveni (Gorno Sliveni), Saynovo, Vevi (Banitsa) and Agia Paraskevi (Sveta Petka).

 In the book “Ethnographie des Vilayets d'Adrianople, de Monastir et de Salonique”, published in Constantinople in 1878, that reflects the statistics of the male population in 1873, Dëmbini was noted as a village with 280 households and 800 Bulgarians as inhabitants.
 In the same year all of the inhabitants were Greek Orthodox and none of them had turned to the Bulgarian Exarchate.
 In 1886 the Greek school of Dymbeni was still operating.
 In the early 20th century, a majority of the inhabitants numbering 250 families in the village became part of the Bulgarian Exarchate.

 Dendrochori was a Macedonian Bulgarian village of 1650 inhabitants at the beginning of the 20th century.
+The inhabitants spoke the Dolna Korèshcha variant of the Kostur dialect.
 Until 1878 the teaching in the local school was in Greek language.
 In 1878 Trpo Popovski from neighbour village Kosinec (Ieropigi) started to teach the local pupils the Bulgarian language.
 There were two Bulgarian schools in the village in the beginning of 20th century.

 Prior to the Ilinden Uprising, the Battle of Lokvata (May 1903) was fought on a nearby mountain slope by Bulgarian revolutionaries.
 Involved were inhabitants from the village, chetas (armed groups) and prominent Komitadjis from the surrounding area who inflicted disproportionate casualties on a much larger Ottoman force.
 The event became a rallying point and served as the basis for a commemorative poem by Lazar Poptraykov, a IMRO Komitadji and native of the village.
 Among the Slavic speaking villages, it was one of the earliest to rebel in the summer of 1903 against the Ottoman Empire in the Ilinden Uprising.
 During the conflict, the Ottoman army killed some inhabitants and razed most of village.